Fares are calculated at either an adult or concession rate and based on the number of zones you travel through during your journey.

 You can also use the journey planner to calculate the fare for a specific journey.

-Some bus stops and train stations are located on a zone boundary, so they have 2 zone numbers (for example, Burpengary is zone 7/8).
-This means when you travel towards Brisbane, you use the lower zone number to calculate your fare.
-When you travel away from Brisbane, you use the higher zone number.
+Some bus stops and train stations are located on a zone boundary, so they have 2 zone numbers (for example, Lawnton is zone 2/3).
+This means when you travel on the Brisbane side of the station, you use the lower zone number to calculate your fare.
+When you travel on the Caboolture side of the station, you use the higher zone number.